RSE-Sheffield/RSEAdmin/README.md

 Simpler than using [conda][conda]  or manually creating a [virtualenv][virtualenv].

+ 1. Ensure you have Python >= 3.6 installed
  1. Install [Poetry][poetry], a tool for Python project management
  1. Clone this repo
  1. `poetry install` to install project dependencies in an isolated hidden virtualenv